 I had all of the tools and none of the skill to light that fire.
 And I kept thinking, “Man, I am one lousy Girl Scout…”

 Hi there.
 I’m Jean Synodinos, I live in Austin, TX, and welcome to the Big Scout Project, a modest adventure in lifelong learning.

 We live in an age of heightened specialization.
 We know our niche, we know our place in the world.
 As we age, we typically live with increased focus on our families, our jobs, and if we’re lucky, one or two side interests for which we make time.
 We turn 50, and we start to make the lists of all the things we’ll do when we retire.
 We make our bucket lists.
 And we keep those lists for “someday,” because there’s no time now.
 We have to stay… focused.

 The BSP is an argument for simple, incremental, regular learning and exploration.
-It’s an argument for generalization over specialization.
-The BSP sets out to make the case that we don’t need jump out of planes to get a decent thrill, that simple and regular learning — even on small scale — feels good, and that we don’t need to wait for our golden years to have a good deal more fun.
+The BSP sets out to make the case that we don’t need jump out of planes to get a decent thrill.
+Simple and regular learning — even on small scale — feels really good, and we shouldn’t wait for our golden years to have a good deal more fun.